dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 So the `Player` struct responsibility _SHOULD_ just be figuring out where the player moved to and where the end of a possible blockchain is that the player ended up pushing with the move.

+> [!Tip]
+> My personal rule of thumb for this is that in Rust, methods on structs should at most only mutate `self` but not
+> mutate any other method arguments.
+>
+> And like any other rule, this can be broken where appropriate but starting your system design like this at least gives
+> you a fighting chance to build something that lasts.

 Let's fix this.
 We need the `advance` method of the `Player` module not to make any changes to the board but instead return to us what